EliaGorokhovsky/Fabula/README.md

 * Running a companion website to display questions and scores for large-group games;
 * Storing questions in a database in order to update your phone's list of questions in real time as we add them;
 * Associating categories and statistics with secure accounts to allow users to play on multiple devices.

+## How does Fabula address the 2019 FBLA Mobile Application Development challenge?

+The topic for this year's challenge is to

+> > Develop an app designed to test a member’s knowledge of FBLA.
+Give the app a name.
+The app must produce questions to be presented to the user comprising a minimum of five different FBLA-related topics.
+Topics may include competitive events, business skills, national officers and/or running for national office, national sponsors/partners, basic parliamentary procedure, national conference (NFLC and NLC) dates/locations, FBLA history, etc.
+The app must be designed strictly for a tablet or phone The operating system must be mobile based such as Android or iOS The app should be secure and bug free
+The app should state its licensing and terms of use

+Fabula users have access to over 100 questions relating to eight topics: business jargon, business procedures, FBLA history, national officers, national leadership conferences, investment knowledge, parliamentary procedure, and miscellaneous trivia.
+Moreover, users can mix and match categories as desired.

+Fabula is designed for phones or tablets running on Android OS, which is the optimal choice for accessibility because Android currently holds 74.15% of the global mobile operating system market share.

+Fabula is secure, bug free, and offers a bug reporting system.

+# Licensing and Use